oslabs-beta/dbhive/README.md

 ## Getting Started
 1. **Fork** and **clone** this [repository](https://github.com/oslabs-beta/dbhive) to your machine.
-2. Navigate the project directory and install dependencies.
+2. Navigate to the project directory and install dependencies.
 ```
 npm install
 ```